 Tours of the Mansion and Gardens are offered by appointment only.
-Tours tell the story of the development of the property and the three intriguing families who lived at The Highlands from 1796 to 1970.
-A call prior to your visit is recommended to ensure docent availability (215-641-2687).
+Tours tell the story of the development of the property and the three intriguing families who lived at The Highlands from 1796 to 1965.
+A call before your visit is required to ensure docent availability (215-641-2687).

 Tours focus on the architecture and history of the house and garden.

 Allow approximately 1 hour for the guided tour.
 For reservations please call, 215-641-2687

 A catered lunch following the tour may be arranged.